Dinesh281197/Hospitality-Analysis/README.md

 # Hospitality-Analysis- Power BI

-As part of the codebasics September month resume challenge, I have worked on this Analysis project.
+As part of the CodeBasics resume challenge 1, I have worked on this Analysis project.

 Link to the [Challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge/4)